A timeline of Donald Trump’s rivalry with Ron DeSantis

 29 June 2023

-As Mr DeSantis begins to trail behind Mr Trump in the polls, the ex-president takes the opportunity to declare Mr DeSantis’ campaign “dead.”

-"His polls are dropping like a rock heading to Hell,” Mr Trump wrote.
+As DeSantis begins to trail behind Trump in the polls, the ex-president takes the opportunity to declare his rival’s campaign “dead” and his polling “dropping like a rock heading to Hell.”

 28 July 2023

-At the Republican Lincoln Day dinner in Iowa, Mr Trump tells a crowd of people “not to take a chance” on Mr DeSantis who he continuously refers to as “DeSanctus”
+At a Lincoln Day dinner, Trump tells his audience “not to take a chance” on DeSantis.

 7 August 2023